1 How we will work in this module

 Use GenAI responsibly!

-Remember using GenAI should not lead to bypassing thinking or indeed learning.
-Learning is messy and can be slow too.
-Engage in responsible thinking (Costa and Murphy, 2025), consider diverse perspectives and engage in questioning.
 If you decide to use GenAI to support your learning in a meaningful way, consider submitting a contribution to the open living book “Learning with AI” to share your case with other students and educators around the world.

 Video introduction to the module